mgorav/golang-docker-healthcheck/README.md

 A healthcheck is added to Dockerfile to check the status of docker via docker inspect using HTTP protocol.
 LINUX/MAC OS has CURL or WGET command but freshly created docker container does not contain these command.

-So to overcome this problem, the idea to add another following Docker layer:
+So to overcome this problem, the idea to add another following healthcheck Docker layer:

 ```go
 package main